KDE/documentation-develop-kde-org/content/docs/getting-started/python/python-app.md

 {{<figure src="simplemdviewer1.webp" class="text-center">}}

 At the moment we have not used any interesting Python stuff.
-In reality, the application can also run as a standalone QML one:
+In reality, the application can also run as a standalone QML app:

 ```bash
 QT_QUICK_CONTROLS_STYLE=org.kde.desktop qml main.qml